ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 ## Function Currying with Generics

-Function currying is the technique of transforming a function that takes multiple arguments into a chain of functions each taking a single argument (or fewer arguments).
+Function currying is the technique of transforming a function that takes multiple arguments into a chain of functions, each taking a single argument (or fewer arguments).
 In Python, we can leverage generics to curry functions while preserving type information.

 For example, imagine a function that takes two arguments, and we want to get a new function that has the first argument fixed (a partial application).